 Stewardship of Creation

-The Creation Care Committee meets every second Thursday of the month at 7pm.
+The Creation Care Committee meets every second Thursday of the month at 6pm.
 Our meetings contain a brief committee business agenda and an education/discussion component that rotates on a quarterly basis.
-Please contact Cris Rivera for the Zoom link information.
 New faces always welcome!

 History and Current Work:

-The committee is actively using the Earth Care Audit for 2021 planning in the areas of worship (David Smith), Christian education (Johanna Bernhardt), facilities (Barbara Buckley), and outreach (Tom Bacon & Susan Dunlap).
-A Sunday morning education series is planned for early 2021 (contact Johanna Bernhardt for more information).
-The committee actively seeks input from the community on local, state, national and global actions; Larry Brockman brought measures regarding the Atlantic Coast Pipeline and Durham’s local interest in renewable energy which were forwarded by committee to the Session and congregation as a whole.
+The committee used Presbyterian Mission’s Earth Care Audit for 2021 planning in the areas of worship (David Smith), Christian education (Johanna Bernhardt), facilities (Barbara Buckley), and outreach (Tom Bacon).
+Sunday morning faith formation series were held in 2021 & 2022, and we are planning for 2023.
+We are actively seeking volunteers to assist on this website and CC newsletter updates.
+The committee also actively seeks input from the community on local, state, national and global actions.

 Earth Care Pledge:

 Peace and justice is God’s plan for all creation.
 The earth and all creation are God’s.
 God calls us to be careful, humble stewards of this earth, and to protect and restore it for its own sake, and for the future use and enjoyment of the human family.
 As God offers all people the special gift of peace through Jesus Christ, and through Christ reconciles all to God, we are called to deal justly with one another and the earth.

 1. Our worship and discipleship will celebrate God’s